 top of page

-Metal detecting in the UK is a perfect blend of curiosity, adventure, and quiet exploration—and it’s a hobby that uncovers thousands of fascinating objects every year.
+Metal detecting is a perfect blend of curiosity, adventure, and quiet exploration—and it’s a hobby that uncovers thousands of fascinating objects every year.
 From open green fields to riverside paths, every signal hints at a hidden story waiting just beneath the surface.

 If you’re new to metal detecting, our beginner lessons are the perfect place to start.
 We’ll teach you the essentials—how to use your detector, interpret signals, and recover finds safely and responsibly.
 Whether you want advice, hands-on guidance, or a structured course, we’ll help you get started with confidence.